Entertainment & Special Event Insurance — Kelly Insurance Group

 VENUE TYPE & LOSS HISTORY

-A venue's prior incident history is a direct underwriting input for event coverage.
-Venues with documented prior claims — crowd injuries, fights, property damage — carry a higher risk premium for events held within them.
-Outdoor venues, venues in high-crime areas, and venues without professional security infrastructure are evaluated more conservatively.
+A venue's prior incident history is a direct underwriting input.
+Venues with documented prior claims carry a higher risk profile for events held there.
+Outdoor venues, venues in higher-crime areas, and those without professional security infrastructure are evaluated more conservatively.

 06

-Any use of pyrotechnics, open flame, CO2 cannons, confetti cannons, aerial acts, or hazardous special effects must be disclosed and specifically endorsed on the policy.
-Non-disclosure of pyrotechnics or special effects is grounds for claim denial.
-These elements require separate underwriting consideration and may require specialty coverage endorsements.
+Any use of pyrotechnics, open flame, CO2 cannons, confetti cannons, aerial acts, or hazardous effects must be disclosed and specifically endorsed.
+Non-disclosure can be grounds for claim denial.
+These elements call for separate underwriting consideration.

 07